mlafon2/mlafon2/README.md

-Hello, I'm Michael Lafon
+Hello, I'm Michael Lafon <br>
-I'm a recruiter for an accounts payable startup in Richmond, VA I'm looking for developer talent in and around the Richmond area!
+I'm a recruiter for an accounts payable startup in Richmond, VA <br>
+I'm looking for developer talent in and around the Richmond area! <br>